Contents

 Who Should Use Prayer Grip Putting?

-A traditional putting grip, also known as the reverse overlap putting, does not do much to keep your right hand out of the stroke.
+A traditional putting grip, also known as reverse overlap putting, does not do much to keep your right hand out of the stroke.
 Involving this hand too much in your swing makes it hard to get the proper roll on a putt.

 If you have tried the cross-handed grip or left hand low and feel like it still doesn’t alleviate grip pressure, the prayer grip is a great solution.
 I like that it has several variations, so you can almost always find something that works for your needs.